aso-toshihiko/BOLDLagMapping_Deperfusioning/README.md

 **drLag4D** for tracking and **drDeperf** for deperfusioning.
 **Einsteining** is the pipeline script.

-#### dir = drLag4D( name, TR, vols, PosiMax, THR, FIXED, range) ####

-- A result directory will be created in the current directory
-- Images are expected to have been slice-timing corrected, realigned, and spatially normalized to the MNI space.
-This normalization is required solely for masking out non-cerebral tissues when extracting the global signal.
-On computers with RAM < 16GB, reslice the images to 4 mm voxel size to safely run the script.
-The longer you scan, the better (>10 min).
-Avoid fast and large head motion that creates signal deflection.
-- Spatial smoothing by 8 mm FWHM is applied in the script, under the assumption of smooth perfusion lag structure (in comparison to the neuronal activity confined to the gray matter).
-This parameter is subject to change if you assume otherwise, but can result in removal of neurovascular coupling during the "deperfusioning" treatment based on this procedure (Aso 2019; Erdoğan 2016 Front Human Neurosci).

-- Options

-	name: String to be added to the result directory name (dir)

-	TR: Repetition time in second.

-	vols: Specify single 4D BOLD data file to process.

-	PosiMax: Determines tracking range -PosiMax - +PosiMax.

-		Note this parameter affects the bandpass filter.

-	THR: Minimum height of the valid cross-correlogram peak for lag mapping

-	FIXED: Specify tracking method.

-		0 = recursive tracking, nonzero = fixed seed tracking

-	range: Range of the fourth dimension (time) of the 4D data to be used.

-		ex.
-1:500 - use first 500 volumes

-		ex.
-1:2:500 - "decimate" to see the effect of sampling rate (see Aso 2017; double the TR for this)

-#### drDeperf( vols, Lag, TR, reso, range) ####

-	vols: fMRI 4D file.
-Can be relative path assuming lag map folder is in the same folder.

-	Lag: Full path to the lag map.
-Typically '/XXX/XXX/Lag_XXs_thrX_XX/LagMap.nii'.
-In case you had downsampled the fMRI data to say 4 mm voxel size from 2 mm for example,
-		for quick and safe lag mapping,
-		the map must be upsampled (= resliced to the original space) beforehand.
-		If it was done on SPM, it would be like: '/XXX/XXX/Lag_XXs_thrX_XX/rLagMap.nii'

-	TR: Repetition time in second.

-	Below are non-compulsory options

-	reso: Lag resolution in second (set to 1 by default)

-	range: Specify fourth dimension (time) of the Seeds.mat data to be used.
-This is only necessary when lag map was created using concatenated runs, but the deperfusioning must be done for each run.
-Causes	error or unfavorable phase shift depending on the combination of TR and reso.
 ![smoothnoisestructure](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/Hybrid_image_decomposition.jpg/256px-Hybrid_image_decomposition.jpg)

 BOLD deperfusioning is extracting Einstein (neurovascular coupling) by removing Marilyn Monroe (perfusion structure) from this image.